SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 undefined
 ```

-My hypothesis is that JavaScript, being Unicode aware when it shouldn't, treats these fancy Unicode new line characters as a new line character.[^2] Therefore, in reality, that block of comments I saw is equivalent to the following:
+My hypothesis is that JavaScript, being a bit too Unicode aware, treats these fancy Unicode new line characters like your typical `\n`.[^2] Therefore, in reality, that block of comments I saw is equivalent to the following:

 [^2]: I should investigate whether line separators are supported in other programming languages as well.